h-elsner/SR24_decode/README.md

 The executable is running with Raspian+GUI on Raspberry Pi.

+"SR24_decode" is the the test tool

+"SR24wizard" is a tool to create and edit settings in file rc_settings.set

-st16cars.lpr is an example how you can control a model car (or ship) by ST10 or ST16.
+"st16cars" is an example how you can control a model car (or ship) by ST10 or ST16.
 It runs as terminal program and should be started at boot time.
 No GUI.
 It uses rc_settings.set for configuration.